 Developmental Hazards.
 The Partnership does not currently own any properties or facilities and therefore does not have any properties that are in the development stage.
 Profitability will be reduced if there are delays in the development of the facilities, and as with other development projects, will be affected by several factors, including: budgeting; timing; permitting and zoning; construction delays and cost overruns; and environmental and weather issues when development is underway.
-A number of municipal and other regulatory approvals will be required to develop the proposed facility on the Development Property, for example to construct a 6 story facility and to build out Sky Lockers, which may not be granted as anticipated by the Administrator or at all.
+A number of municipal and other regulatory approvals will be required to develop the proposed facility on the Development Property, for example development and building permits to construct the facility and the approvals required to build out Sky Lockers, which may not be granted as anticipated by the Administrator or at all.
 Once the Partnership has its combined self storage and car wash business up and running, there may be a significant amount of time before the occupancy rates are optimized and the business is profitable.
 In addition, there can be no assurance the strategy of combining a car wash with the self storage facility will be successful or result in operating synergies, affect the timing of distributions or otherwise have a positive effect on returns.